gloony91/oliver/README.md

 ======

-oliver manages your local GitHub repositories for you with a simple oliverFile.
+oliver manages your local GitHub repositories for you with a simple `Olivefile`.

 installation
 ------------